Prefer to watch helpful content? Watch the video here:

 Takeaway: while music can generally help you relax, choose your music wisely and go with emotionally touching vs background music when trying to complete a task that requires concentration or improved memory.

-Rosi Bottiroli and his colleagues found that processing speed improves with upbeat music and memory benefits from both upbeat and downbeat music.
-More specifically, Bottiroli found that arousal and mood enhancing music, such as Mozart, improves memory tasks among older adults.
+Sara Bottiroli and her colleagues found that processing speed improves with upbeat music and memory benefits from both upbeat and downbeat music.
+More specifically, Bottiroli found that arousal and mood-enhancing music, such as Mozart, improves memory tasks among older adults.

 Lutz Jäncke from the Institute of Psychology at the University of Zurich, Switzerland found that music triggers different types of memory: